INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Did you ever consider any other name for the band?

 Steve Conte: Yeah.
 We thought about that.
-I mean, it’s not really that much different [laughter].
+I mean, it’s not that much different [laughter].
 I mean, we call ourselves the Monroe’s, and we make a Ramones style t-shirt that says the Monroe’s, but that’s not the real name.
 But we thought we should be called Michael Monroe and the somethings?
 Or, I don’t know.
 At this point, it doesn’t make any difference.

 HANOI ROCKS TALK

 Steve Conte: Not good.
 I know they started with Gyp Casino, and then Razzle came in, and…I know all about the Razzle, you know, I know the basics.
 And when he was starting a solo career, I remember some friends of mine saying they were going to go down and audition for his solo band, and I was like– they were calling him Mike Monroe.
 They were like, “Yeah, we’re going to go audition for Mike Monroe.”
 I’m like, “Who’s that?”
 “He is the singer of Hanoi Rocks.”
 I never heard the music.
-So, I was aware of him, and who he was, and who Hanoi Rocks were, but I never listened to the music.
+So, I was aware of him, who he was, and who Hanoi Rocks were, but I never listened to the music.

 You never listened to the band in the ’80s or later on?